redbluewater/metaboliteMath/README.md

 # metaboliteMath
-Use to count pathways and reactions for metabolites.\
+Use to count pathways and reactions for metabolites based on information in KEGG.\
-Krista Longnecker, updated 4 August 2023
+Krista Longnecker, updated 4 August 2023\
 Woods Hole Oceanographic Institution

 Code originally used in the Pro_mtabs project ([link here](https://github.com/KujawinskiLaboratory/Pro_mtabs)), and updated for work with the metabolites in the Sargasso Sea.
 Some specific notes follow.